jzelAdmin2006/M426-soccer-table-Java/ReadMe.md

 ## Original task description

-The original task is straightforward.
+The original task that resulted in this repository is straightforward.
 Both the txt and JSON files from the [input directory](./input) should be parsed and converted to scrts files, of which there is already an example in the [output directory](./output).
 This task can be used to quickly introduce the basics of an unfamiliar programming language.

 ![Soccer Table Statistics Theme Image](./img/channels4_profile.jpg)